l7mp/stunner/docs/DEPLOYMENT.md

 ### Headless deployment model

-In the *headless deployment model* STUNner acts as a simple scalable STUN/TURN server that WebRTC clients can use as a NAT traversal facility for establishing media connections between themselves.
+In the *headless deployment model* STUNner acts as a simple scalable STUN/TURN server that WebRTC clients and servers can use as a NAT traversal facility for establishing media connections between themselves.
 This is not that much different from a standard public STUN/TURN server setup, but in this case the STUN/TURN servers are deployed into Kubernetes.

 ![STUNner headless deployment architecture](img/stunner_standalone_arch.svg)

+> **Warning**
-Note that for STUNner to be able to connect two or more WebRTC clients in the headless model *all* the clients *must* use STUNner as the TURN server.
+For STUNner to be able to connect WebRTC clients and servers in the headless model *all* the clients and servers *must* use STUNner as the TURN server.
 This is because STUNner opens the transport relay connections *inside* the cluster, on a private IP address, and this address is reachable only to STUNner itself, but not for external STUN/TURN servers.

 ### Media-plane deployment model